9 8月 2018

 This pattern reflects the shift in the Buy to Let market in the wake of tax changes which are still in the process of being implemented, as smaller scale landlords exit the sector.
 Significantly, the drop in instructions is evident in virtually all parts of the country to a greater or lesser extent.

 While the supply of fresh rental stock to the market is increasingly constrained, the Tenant Demand indicator remains resilient.
-The upward momentum appears to have slowed, but the number of tenants looking for a new home remains in positive territory at a headline level.
+The upward momentum appears to have slowed, but the number of tenants looking for a new home remains in positive territory at a headline level (+4% in the latest three month period).

 One consequence of this imbalance is that expectations for rental growth, and rising rents for consumers, appear to be strengthening again.
 Over the next twelve months, rents are projected to increase by a little short of +2% nationally, but the shortfall in supply over the medium term is expected to force a cumulative rise of around +15% (based on three month average of responses) by the middle of 2023.
 East Anglia and the South West are viewed as likely to see the sharpest growth over the period.